-People with disability have the right to lead ordinary lives like others in the community.
+People with disability have the right to live their lives like others in the community.
 Supported employment allows people with disability to participate in work and make meaningful contributions to the workforce and participate in the workplace like their families and neighbours.

 Disability Enterprises offer a diverse range of roles, which provide opportunities to develop new skills and to form professional networks.
 Some employees are also able to build on the skills and networks they develop through supported employment to form lasting non-supported careers in open employment.

 Each year, supported employment saves governments billions of dollars and makes significant social and economic contributions to local communities.

 Disability Enterprises reduce the need for full-time support workers and day programs.
 They also provide family members and other carers with time outside of caring duties, including participating in the labour force.

 A study conducted by National Disability Services estimated that over 200,000 people with disability want to work and have the capacity to do so if provided with the right support.
-Growing supported employment and offering more opportunities to more people with disability would allow them to lead an ordinary life and would save the government billions of dollars.
+Growing supported employment and offering more opportunities to more people with disability would allow them to lead a normal life and would save the government billions of dollars.
 BuyAbility has developed a social and economic measurement tool, the BuyAbility Tool that measures this beneficial impact to Australian society.

-By growing supported employment we can create more work opportunities for people with disability and save billions more of taxpayer dollars.
-There is a current public discussion about wage assessment, government funding and the inclusion of supported employment in the NDIS.
+By growing supported employment we can create more work opportunities for people with disability and save billions more taxpayer dollars.
+There will be ongoing public discussion about wage assessment, government funding and the role of supported employment in the NDIS.
 As the policy landscape develops, it is paramount that people with disability have the option of working in supported employment as well as a wide range of other employment options increasingly provided by BuyAbility Social Enterprises.